DerGuru/The-Resonant/MASTER_SUMMARY.md

 ## Memorable Quotes

 *"Consent precedes action.
-Always."* — RAE's founding principle
+Always."* ï¿½ RAE's founding principle

-*"What if I was meant to, and never will?"* — Jason's core wound
+*"What if I was meant to, and never will?"* ï¿½ Jason's core wound

-*"Precision over power."* — Core philosophy
+*"Precision over power."* ï¿½ Core philosophy

-*"Some things cannot be redeemed."* — Moral complexity acknowledged
+*"Some things cannot be redeemed."* ï¿½ Moral complexity acknowledged

 *"Progress isn't loud.
 It's not dramatic.
 It's just... people helping people.
-One careful choice at a time."* — Final message
+One careful choice at a time."* ï¿½ Final message

 ---

 ## The End

-After 65 chapters and 190,000 words, Jason Fischer—who tested 3/10 for resonance potential—has built something that matters.
+After 65 chapters and 190,000 words, Jason Fischerï¿½who tested 3/10 for resonance potentialï¿½has built something that matters.
 Not through power.
 Not through destiny.
 But through careful choices, ethical use of capability, and commitment to helping others discover what they thought impossible.

 He's 85% integrated with RAE.
 Married to Lina.
 Father to two children.
 Co-director of international training program.
 And fundamentally, happily, *enough*.